beinghorizontal/tradingview/README.md

 df =generate_csv(username,password,symbol_name,frequency) #You will get dataframe with datetime, O,H,L,C,V and one csv copy will get exported to user folder that it made above

 frequency="1_day" #"1_minute", "1_day" , "1_week", "1_month" #You can't exceed 5000 bars with a free account no matter the bar frequency.
 So one-minute data will be approximately 10 to 12 days of history.
-For 30 minute you will get around 13 months of data
+For 30 minute you will get around 13 months of data.

+By default it try to fetch max bars allowed by TradingView, if you need lower number of bars (less than 5k) then change line 50 bars=10000 to bars=your desired number

 ## Few notes